Tong Keat has an M.A. in Violin Performance from MTSU in Tennessee. He is the founder of Just Violin, a free resources site for violinists.

 Demetrius Constantine Dounis was an influential Greek violin pedagogue of the twentieth century.
-His treatises on violin technique cover many areas, but he was mainly known for his approach to the proper ergonomics of violin playing, as well as the development of muscular strength and flexibility in different parts of the hand.
+His treatises on violin technique cover many areas.
+Still, he was mainly known for his approach to the proper ergonomics of violin playing and the development of muscular strength and flexibility in different parts of the hand.

 The following discussions included paraphrased forewords from each of Dounis' publications.

 This book is divided into two parts.
 Part one addresses the left hand, while part two discusses the bow.
 It is one of his most extensive publications.